 Last weekend (IRS, 03.21.2020) the US Treasury announced that the federal income tax filing due date is automatically extended from April 15 to July 15.
 The previously announced extension of time to pay 2019 income taxes due ...

 It has become increasingly difficult to ignore the increasing amount of media and press coverage of the growing cannabis (CBD) business opportunities in the market today.

 CBD, a nonintoxicating compound found in cannabis, is everywhere we look.
 Their extractions can also be inhaled or vaped easily with the use of an enail kit.
 Coffee shops across the country offer “calming” CBD infusions for your morning cappuccino.
 Boutique makeup brands are churning out CBD moisturizers, claiming the compound’s anti-inflammatory properties.
 As of October 2018, 46 states have passed some kind of CBD legalization.

-With the anticipation of rising interest rates, sky-rocketing oil prices, volatile markets, and political forces impacting the real estate markets, the frenzy to reposition real estate sales portfolios is continuing, but at unprecedented prices, especially for waterfront & beachfront homes for sale in Fort Lauderdale.
+With the anticipation of rising interest rates, sky-rocketing oil prices, volatile markets, and political forces impacting the real estate markets, the frenzy to real estate commission rebate has impacted the sales portfolios is continuing, but at unprecedented prices, especially for waterfront & beachfront homes for sale in Fort Lauderdale.
 Daily, I’m asked two related questions: Should I sell and should I do a tax-deferred exchange?

 Should I sell?

 My response is always the same.
 “I’ll consult my crystal ball”.
 I pick up the snow globe on my desk; shake it, nothing but snow … It’s on the fritz.
 I ask questions back.
-Is the property performing?
-Is ...
+Is the property ...